 - a symbolic entry point like your website home page or a specific landing page.

 In design, first impressions matter.
 That initial interaction shapes the rest of the experience.
 It has a lasting impact due to what’s called the serial position effect.

 Designs often contain many different elements.
 But our brains can’t process these all at once.
 So, we narrow it down.
 We evaluate one specific element (the entry point) first.

 If we decide it’s worth further evaluation, we move on to the next element.
 And then the next, and so on.
 But if that first element doesn’t hit the mark, we stop.

 So, the entry point has to both capture attention and persuade customers to keep going with the rest of the design.
 That’s why designers spend a lot of time on it.
 They load it with the strongest, most relevant and impactful design ideas.
-You either hook customers in to engage more, or you lose them completely.
+If you don’t hook customers in, you lose them.
 The entry point can make or break your design.

 The home page entry point

 For example, think about your website home page.
 It’s an obvious “entry point” to your brand and designs.
 It’s often the first thing new customers see, so it has to make a good first impression.

-Steve Krug in Don’t Make Me Think suggests you use a set of basic questions to help put yourself in the shoes of a new visitor to your website :-
+Steve Krug in Don’t Make Me Think suggests you use a set of basic questions to help put yourself in the shoes of a new visitor to your site :-

 - Where am I?